vncore/tmp/readme.md

 **And more:**

-- Vncore builds a large, open ecosystem (plugin, template), helping users quickly build CMS, PMO, eCommerce, etc., according to their needs.
+- Vncore builds a large, open ecosystem (plugin, template), helping users quickly build CMS, PMO, eCommerce, etc., according to your needs.

 ## Website structure using Vncore